Competitive Exclusion in an Artificial Foraging Ecosystem: Stable Environment

 \subsection{Single Species Characteristics in a Stable Environment}

-The intrinsic growth rate, carry capacity and long term stability for each of these three species during the summer is displayed in Figure 1a.
-Each example is run with multiple seeds due to the numerous random processes discussed above.
+The intrinsic growth rate and long term stability for each of these three species during the summer are on display in Figure \ref{fig:singleRRR}a.
+Ten differently seeded runs for each species sample the numerous random processes discussed above.
 The initial population is set to ten agents.

-In Figure 1b, the same parameters are presented for the three species during a winter with a 22-fold reduction ($g_{R}=22$) in resource replenishment (RRR-22).
-The carry capacity and intrinsic growth rate for all species are, as expected, greatly reduced, and a significant number of runs for the lower infertility species experience immediate extinction due to stochastic effects on the low initial population.
-The mean carry capacities are also depressed by a number of early extinctions for all species in the winter ($f=10$ has 40\%, $f=15$ has 30\%, and $f=80$ has the highest at 50\% due to its longer dwell time at low population levels).
+In Figure \ref{fig:singleRRR}b, the same parameters are presented for the three species during a winter with a 22-fold reduction in resource replenishment (RRR-22).
+The carry capacity and intrinsic growth rate for all species are, as expected, greatly reduced, and a significant number of runs experience immediate extinction due to the stochastic effects of either long dwell times at low population levels (high infertility: $f_{80}$ loses 50\%) or high population level volatility (low infertility: $f_{10}$ loses 40\%, $f_{15}$ loses 30\%).

-These results demonstrate the model's fidelity to standard discrete Verhulst and Hutchinson-Wright logistic growth equations of mathematical biology and ecology \citep{verh,hutch1,wright,kot,stevenson}.
+These population trajectories demonstrate the model's fidelity to standard discrete Verhulst and Hutchinson-Wright logistic growth equations of mathematical biology and ecology \citep{verh,hutch1,wright,kot,stevenson}.

-Figure 2 presents the mean stores per individual for the same constant environment ecosystems.
-The ability to store excess resources for the winter is significantly different for different species even in winter.
-The initial run up in mean storage is due to the low intraspecies competition as the population grows from the small initial numbers.
-Once the population has reached the carry capacity, the mean storage drops down to a steady-state value due to intraspecies competition though the relaxation time to the steady-state mean storage is quite longer than the time to reach carry capacity, indicating non-equilibrium dynamics.
-In fact, equilibrium in mean storage for species $f=80$ is not achieved even after 5,000 generations.
-With a meager mean storage in the height of summer for the low infertility species, life is crowded, short, and poor.
-In the RRR-22 winter, with the order of magnitude lower carry capacity due to the scarcity of resources, survival requires the agents to carry sufficient surplus to move from one day to the next.
+Figure \ref{fig:RRRstorage} presents the mean stores per individual for the same constant environment ecosystems.
+The ability to store excess resources is significantly different for different species even in winter.
+The initial run up in mean storage is due to the low intraspecies competition as the population grows from small initial numbers.
+Once the population has reached the carry capacity, the mean storage drops down to a steady-state value due to intraspecies competition though the relaxation time to the steady-state mean storage is quite longer than the time to reach carry capacity, significantly extending the period of non-equilibrium dynamics.
+In fact, equilibrium in mean storage for species $f_{80}$ is not achieved even after 5,000 generations.
+With a meager mean storage in the height of summer for the low infertility species, population levels are volatile and life is short.